One of my highlights of this year has been successfully walking the South Downs Way.

 For those of you who want to make your walk a little easier, there is a bag transportation service you can utilise.

-For a ridiculously overpriced £22 per transfer, you can arrange for South Downs Discovery to pick up your bag every morning and drive it to your next B&B for you to collect when you arrive.
-Honestly, I don’t really see the point of doing this unless you’re in the U.K. as part of a larger trip and have all of your luggage with you.
+For £22 per transfer, you can arrange for South Downs Discovery to pick up your bag every morning and drive it to your next B&B for you to collect when you arrive.
+Honestly, I don’t really see the point of doing this unless you’re in the U.K. as part of a larger trip and have tons of luggage with you.

 My backpack weighed just 5 kg and contained very little, so as long as you pack light, you won’t feel the need to have it transported.